Temple Hills–Marlow Heights Line: History

 Route H14 was discontinued and renamed H13.
 Route H13 would also operate between Naylor Road and Heather Hills Apartments during the weekday peak hours except skipping the diversion into Hillcrest Heights similar to the old H14.

-2010 Proposed Changes

-In 2010 during WMATA's FY2011 budget year, WMATA proposed to reroute the H11, H12, and H13 to Carriage Hill Apartments via Curtis Drive during the weekday and Saturday hours in order to replace routes C12 and C14 which were proposed to be discontinued.
+In 2010 during WMATA's FY2011 budget year, WMATA proposed to reroute the H11, H12, and H13 to Carriage Hill Apartments via Curtis Drive during the weekday and Saturday hours to replace routes C12 and C14 which were proposed to be discontinued.

-2017 Changes

 On June 25, 2017, weekday peak-hour service frequency was reduced from 20 minutes to 25 minutes.

-2020 Proposed Changes
+During the Coronavirus disease 2019 pandemic, all Route H11 service was suspended, and the H12 and H13 were relegated to operate on its Saturday supplemental schedule beginning on March 16, 2020.
+However beginning on March 18, 2020, the route was further reduced to operate on its Sunday schedule, with the H13 being suspended.
+Also beginning on March 21, 2020, all weekend service was suspended.
+On August 23, 2020, route H12 added additional weekday service and restored its Saturday schedule, but all Sunday service remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route H11 and H13 service, reduce route H12 service to only every 60 minutes, and eliminate most Sunday service to only operate between 11:20 AM and 3:20 PM.
 Route H11 has not operated since March 13, 2020 while route H13 has not operated since March 17, 2020 due to Metro's response to the COVID-19 pandemic.
 However on March 14, 2021, route H12 Sunday service was restored.

+On September 5, 2021, full service on the H12 was restored.
+However, Routes H11 and H13 were never restored and were essentially eliminated.